dbt-labs/docs.getdbt.com/website/docs/reference/dbt-commands.md

 - [build](/reference/commands/build): build and test all selected resources (models, seeds, snapshots, tests)
 - [clean](/reference/commands/clean): deletes artifacts present in the dbt project
-- [clone](/reference/commands/clone): clone selected models from specified state (requires dbt 1.6 or higher)
+- [clone](/reference/commands/clone): clone selected models from the specified state (requires dbt 1.6 or higher)
 - [compile](/reference/commands/compile): compiles (but does not run) the models in a project
 - [debug](/reference/commands/debug): debugs dbt connections and projects
 - [deps](/reference/commands/deps): downloads dependencies for a project